24 Classic Board Games Everyone Should Own

 Note: Prices listed were accurate as of press time; pricing fluctuations may occur.

 For wordsmiths and puzzle lovers, Scrabble has been one of the go-to classic board games since the 1950s.
 From 1984 to 1990, a Scrabble-based game show ran on television.
 And although the classic Scrabble board hasn’t changed much throughout the years, Merriam-Webster’s Official SCRABBLE Players Dictionary, which contains over 100,000 usable words, is now in its sixth edition and includes new words like bitcoin, emoji, and facepalm.
-Before you play, read these 22 high-scoring Scrabble words you should memorize.

 Get ready to hit that famous Pop-o-Matic and watch the dice roll.
 The classic Trouble game has remained pretty much the same since it launched in the 1960s, but recent special editions include Trolls, Star Wars, Marvel’s Avengers, Olaf from Frozen, and a Despicable Me edition.
 A smaller Grab & Go version means Trouble can follow you wherever you go.
-Also, try these outrageously fun adult party games.

 Didn’t everyone own this one growing up?
 Candy Land requires zero strategy, unlike some others on this list, but that doesn’t mean it’s any less fun.
 In the 1940s during the polio epidemic, Eleanor Abbott, a victim of the disease, wanted to create a game for bed-bound children recovering from the disease.
 Candy Land was inducted into the National Toy Hall of Fame in 2005.
 Current special editions for Candy Land include Disney princesses and Minnie Mouse.
-These are the car games for kids even parents will love.

 Settlers of Catan